TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * PAGE CREATOR: Something that creates a new page file from template.
 Could be an extension to uib-save?
   * Maybe also a way to track pages?
 A catalogue?
 Maybe also an API to return all HTML file names as an array?
   * Consider scraping all .html files in each uibuilder instance and building an auto-list that can be added to the `../uibuilder/apps` page.
 Possibly with a manual override list option.
+  * Add functions to not only reference page-names/urls but also to automatically create menus.

 * THEME CONFGURATOR: Something that allows manipulation of theme settings from within Node-RED